 As we come to terms with what it means, and will mean, to live in a climate-changed world, many of us are just beginning to understand our ecological grief and its connection to our places and our privileges.
 It takes practice and patience to meet our own grief and the grief of others with courage and compassion.
 And understanding these griefs through a theological lens will inform our spiritual leadership now and in the days to come.

-This event is part of The BTS Center’s ongoing season of programming around ecological grief, which has included a book study of Words for a Dying World during the month of November.
-All are welcome, regardless of participation in other programs.
+This event was part of The BTS Center’s ongoing season of programming around ecological grief, which has included a book study of Words for a Dying World during the month of November.
+All were welcome, regardless of participation in other programs.

 Hannah is an ordinand in the Church of England and is writing a PhD on a theology of climate and ecological grief.
 She is on the board of Operation Noah, and regularly speaks and writes about climate justice and the church.
 She is the editor of Words for a Dying World: Stories of Grief and Courage from the Global Church (SCM Press, 2020).